RedisLabs/redislabs-docs/content/modules/redisearch/_index.md

 ### JSON documents

-If a database has [RedisJSON]({{<relref "/modules/redisjson">}}) enabled, you can store documents as JSON and use RediSearch to index and search for them.
+You can index, search, and query JSON documents stored in your database.

-For more information about how to use RediSearch with JSON documents, see the [Search and Query JSON quick start](https://redis.io/docs/stack/search/indexing_json/).
+For more information about how to search and query JSON documents, see the [quick start](https://redis.io/docs/stack/search/indexing_json/).

 ## Search features